 Roger Deakin (1943-2006), nature writer and independent film-maker who also taught English, co-founded the arts/environment organisation Common Ground, was a campaigns planner for Friends of the Earth, a musical advisor to the Aldeburgh Foundation, and a director of the Eastern Arts Board and Suffolk Dance.

-NEWS: We are delighted to announce a forthcoming event on 30 April 2017 to celebrate the legacy of Roger Deakin hosted by The British Archive for Contemporary Writing and The Writers' Centre Norwich.
-Roger Deakin: Exploring the Archive is an afternoon of talks on rivers and woodland and includes Richard Mabey and Katharine Norbury.
-Further details and bookings: www.uea.ac.uk/bacw/nature-writing
+An event to celebrate the legacy of Roger Deakin was hosted by The British Archive for Contemporary Writing and The Writers' Centre Norwich on 30 April 2017.
+Roger Deakin: Exploring the Archive, an afternoon of talks on rivers and woodland, including Terence Blacker and Katharine Norbury.
+Programme [PDF, 4MB].

 More about Deakin: